jakewtaylor/photo-size-investigation/readme.md

 # Photo Size Investigation

+Here's a selection of images I've taken through the app at varying widths and qualities.
+The resulting photos are attached.

+> **The photos in this table are just thumbnails - click them to view full size!**

 | Photo                                         | Width (px) | Quality (0 - 1) | Size (kb) |
 | --------------------------------------------- | ---------- | --------------- | --------- |
 | <img src="photos/IMG_2165.JPG" width="100" /> | 100        | 0.1             | 9         |